-Harissa is a traditional chili pepper seasoning used in various parts of North Africa including in Morocco, Algeri,a and Tunisia.
-It is a blend of herbs and spices that can come in one of two formats—a paste or a powder.
-The paste is the more traditional option and is used in most of the recipes that require harissa.
+Harissa is a traditional chili pepper seasoning used in various parts of North Africa including in Morocco, Algeria, and Tunisia.
+It’s a blend of herbs and spices that can come in one of two formats—a paste or a powder.
+The paste is the more traditional option and the condiment is used in most of the recipes that require harissa.
 While there is no one standard recipe for harissa, both formats do have some striking similarities as well as some differences.
-It will be important to weigh these if you are trying to decide which is right for your dish.
-Consider the harissa paste vs. harissa powder comparison below to make the decision easier.
+Let’s compare the two.

 How does harissa paste differ from harissa powder?